DU8BL/Allstar-Asterisk-Full/README.md

 * Fix a race condition (chan_echolink)
 * Add APRS - send stats to aprs.fi [ER-N0CALL | EL-N0CALL] (chan_echolink)
 * Add message about your echolink node - similar to hamvoip (chan_echolink)
-* Echolink nodes/conferences are shown in names - if available (chan_echolink)
+* Echolink nodes/conferences are shown in names - if available (chan_echolink) [revised in Rev#7]
 * Fix echolink direction status (app_rpt)
-* Improve new call lookup method with DB update [recoded in Rev#5] (chan_echolink)
+* Improve new call lookup method with DB update [revised in Rev#7] (chan_echolink)
 * Log messages received from an EchoLink client to the ASL log file (chan_echolink)
 * Add an option to dump node linklist statistics (app_rpt)
-* Various critical changes and fixes have been made to the Asterisk core, resulting in increased stability and performance (asterisk)
+* Critical changes and fixes have been made to the asterisk core (asterisk)

-* More to follow :)
+* Add linked list message check and attempt to reconnect as needed (app_rpt)

+### Notes for Large Hub operation:
+For fewer than 80 directly connected nodes, 1 CPU/vCPU is sufficient.
+For 80 or more directly connected nodes, 2 or more CPUs/vCPUs are required.

 ### DISCLAIMER:
 This software is provided "as-is" and for experimental purposes only, with no warranties or guarantees of any kind.

 -----------------------------------------------------------

-### How to install (Debian/Ubuntu):
+### How to install (Debian 11):

 * Install the DVSwitch Repo